zejian1gla/Open_Sheep_Face/README.md

 as a diagnostic tool for ensuring optimal welfare for sheep.

 # Setup
-For instructions on how to use the application, please see (fill later).
+For instructions on how to use the application, please see [Readme.txt](https://github.com/zejian1gla/Open_Sheep_Face/blob/master/Readme.txt).

 # Functionality
 The Open Sheep Face application is an all-encompassing pipeline designed to streamline the process of sheep face detection, head pose analysis,